-On August 1st, 2018, an Ebola outbreak was declared in Eastern DR Congo.
+On 1st of August 2018, an Ebola outbreak was declared in Eastern DR Congo.

 This is the 10th outbreak in DR Congo, declared just one week after the ninth outbreak was declared over 2500km west in Equateur Province, adding to an already challenging humanitarian situation in the country.